-The Accessibility Grant (Appendix 11 of the Financial Assistance Scheme) offers financial support to businesses wishing to make adjustments in line with the Equality Act 2017.
+The Accessibility Grant (Appendix 11 of the Financial Assistance Scheme) offers financial support to businesses wishing to make adjustments to customer facing business premises and/or services in line with the Equality Act 2017.

 The Equality Act 2017, which replaced the Disability Discrimination Act 2006, imposes an obligation on businesses to make adjustments to its services that allows disabled people to access services as close as reasonably possible as non-disabled people.